Sahil-Karanth/OxfordEth2025/README.md

    cd backend
    ./bash.sh n m
    ```
-   - This command requires two arguments:
+   - This command requires arguments:
      - **n**: Number of nodes in the P2P network.
      - **m**: Degree of each node (how many nodes it's connected to).
    - Example: